Apple Inc.: 1976–1980: Founding and incorporation

-The Apple II was chosen to be the desktop platform for the first "killer application" of the business world: VisiCalc, a spreadsheet program released in 1979.
-VisiCalc created a business market for the Apple II and gave home users an additional reason to buy an Apple II: compatibility with the office.
-Before VisiCalc, Apple had been a distant third place competitor to Commodore and Tandy.
-By the end of the 1970s, Apple had become the leading computer manufacturer in the United States.
+The Apple II was chosen to be the desktop platform for the first killer application of the business world: VisiCalc, a spreadsheet program released in 1979.
+VisiCalc created a business market for the Apple II and gave home users an additional reason to buy an Apple II: compatibility with the office, but Apple II market share remained behind home computers made by competitors such as Atari, Commodore, and Tandy.

-On December 12, 1980, Apple (ticker symbol "AAPL") went public selling 4.6 million shares at $22 per share ($.10 per share when adjusting for stock splits as of 3 September 2022), generating over $100 million, which was more capital than any IPO since Ford Motor Company in 1956.
-By the end of the day, 300 millionaires were created, from a stock price of $29 per share and a market cap of $1.778 billion.
+On December 12, 1980, Apple went public with an initial public offering (IPO) on the fully electronic Nasdaq stock market, selling 4.6 million shares at $22 per share ($.10 per share when adjusting for stock splits as of 3 September 2022), generating over $100 million, which was more capital than any IPO since Ford Motor Company in 1956.
+By the end of the day, around 300 millionaires were created, including Jobs and Wozniak, from a stock price of $29 per share and a market cap of $1.778 billion.